BOOKS & HANDBOOKS

 THE FIELD MANUAL FOR WATER QUALITY MONITORING:

-(12th edition) by Mark Mitchell and William Stapp
+(13th edition) by Mark Mitchell and William Stapp

 This serves as the standard text for school-based water quality monitoring programs in schools around the world.
 The manual details nine water quality tests: dissolved oxygen, fecal coliform, pH, total solids, total phosphorous, nitrates, turbidity, biochemical oxygen demand, and temperature.
 The manual also includes chapters on heavy metals testing, land use practices, and computer networking.
 The current edition specifically features LaMotte water quality test kits.
-Softcover.
+158 Pages, Softcover.

-#3-1508: The Field Manual for Water Quality Monitoring $42.75
+#3-1508: The Field Manual for Water Quality Monitoring $62.00

 monitors handbook